Vedanta warns off KCM asset pickers as Zambia's provisional liquidator proceeds with split - Miningmx

 A recent Zambian High Court ruling found that the provisional liquidator should honour KCM’s shareholders’ agreement allowing for disputes to be settled out of court.
 However, the Zambian court did not remove the provisional liquidator.

-Said Vedanta Resources group CEO, Sunil Duggal, in a statement today: “KCM remains an important asset to Vedanta and Zambia and today’s news of its split is both highly concerning and not in line with due legal process”.
+Said Vedanta Resources group CEO, Sunil Duggal, in a statement today: “KCM remains an important asset to Vedanta and Zambia and its impending split is both highly concerning and not in line with due legal process”.

-“The investment community must remain conscious that any investment in this split asset will be deemed inappropriate,” he added.
+“The investment community must remain conscious that any investment in a potentially split asset will be deemed inappropriate,” he added.

 Vedanta argues that KCM’s mining and processing facilities were best operated as an integrated structure.
 It said it was its belief that “… that a split of the assets will inevitably result in a substantial loss of revenue for the Zambian state and its people, as well as the long-term erosion of the individual assets’ value”.